A Novel Unified Approach to Invariance for a Dynamical System: Basic Concepts and Theorems

-\begin{theorem} \emph{\textbf{(\textit{S}-lemma \cite{polik,yaku})}} Let $g_1(y),g_2(y):\mathbb{R}^n\rightarrow \mathbb{R}$ be quadratic functions, and suppose that there is a $\hat{y}\in \mathbb{R}^n$ such that $g_2(\hat{y})<0$.
-Then the following two statements are equivalent: \begin{enumerate} \item There exists no $y\in \mathbb{R}^n$, such that $g_1(y)<0, g_2(y)\leq0.$ \item There exists a scalar $\rho\geq 0$, such that $g_1(y)+\rho g_2(y)\geq0,$ for all $y\in \mathbb{R}^n.$ \end{enumerate} \end{theorem}
+\begin{theorem} \emph{\textbf{(\textit{S}-lemma \cite{polik,yaku})}} Let $g(y),r(y):\mathbb{R}^n\rightarrow \mathbb{R}$ be quadratic functions, and suppose that there is a $\hat{y}\in \mathbb{R}^n$ such that $r(\hat{y})<0$.
+Then the following two statements are equivalent: \begin{enumerate} \item There exists no $y\in \mathbb{R}^n$, such that $g(y)<0, r(y)\leq0.$ \item There exists a scalar $\rho\geq 0$, such that $g(y)+\rho r(y)\geq0,$ for all $y\in \mathbb{R}^n.$ \end{enumerate} \end{theorem}

-The use of the Theorems of Alternatives \ref{farkas2} and \ref{slemm2} to derive the invariance conditions is due to the Proposition \ref{prop1}.
+Proposition \ref{prop1} allows us to use the Theorems of Alternatives \ref{farkas2} and \ref{slemm2} to derive invariance conditions for discrete systems.
 According to Proposition \ref{prop1}, to prove that a set $\mathcal{S}$ is an invariant set for a discrete system, we need to prove $A\mathcal{S}\subseteq \mathcal{S}$, which is equivalent to $(\mathbb{R}^n\setminus\mathcal{S})\cap(A\mathcal{S})=\emptyset.$ Since we assume that $\mathcal{S}$ is a closed set, we have that $\mathbb{R}^n\setminus\mathcal{S}$ is an open set.
-Thus we have that the inequality systems, which are combined by a strictly inequality corresponding to $\mathbb{R}^n\setminus\mathcal{S}$ and an inequality or some equalities corresponding to $A\mathcal{S}$, have no solution.
+Open sets are usually represented by strict inequalities.
+As the Theorems of Alternatives include strict inequalities, they provide the proper tools to characterize invariance conditions for continuous and discrete systems.
 This is one of the statements in the Theorems of Alternatives \ref{farkas2} or \ref{slemm2}.\\

 For invariance conditions for continuous systems, the concept of \emph{tangent cone} plays an important role in our analysis.

 \begin{definition} Let $\mathcal{S}\subseteq\mathbb{R}^n$ be a closed convex set, and $x\in \mathcal{S}$.
 The tangent cone of $\mathcal{S}$ at $x$, denoted by $\mathcal{T}_\mathcal{S}(x)$, is given as